-Co-creator Peter Gould and the writers spent five years carefully developing each complex character, and now the stories of Jimmy, Kim, and the drug kingpins of New Mexico are ready to reach their climax.
+Co-creator Peter Gould and the show's writers spent five years carefully developing each complex character, and now the stories of Jimmy, Kim, and the drug kingpins of New Mexico are ready to reach their climax.
 Speaking to Deadline, Gould says Better Call Saul season 6 is “going to be big, and it’s going to be resolved.”
-The co-creator has since provided more story hints to tide us over - more on that below.
+The co-creator has since provided more story hints to tide us over – again, you'll find more on that below.

 We already have a few clues as to who will survive, at least.
 As he plays a role in Breaking Bad, set six years after the prequel starts, it's essentially confirmed that Jimmy ‘Saul Goodman’ McGill is safe, but there are plenty of characters that are ripe for the chop.
 So let's get to it and break down what we know about the Better Call Saul season 6 release date, cast, and story.
 Be warned, season 5 spoilers follow.

-Better Call Saul season 6 release date: what we know
+Better Call Saul season 6 release date

 Better Call Saul season 6 story: who will survive?